 Homemade Popeye's Cajun Fries Recipe

 If you’ve ever craved the crispy, flavorful perfection of Popeye’s cajun fries, you’re in for a treat!
-This easy homemade version delivers all the bold, spicy flavors you love, and it even comes with a finger-lickin-good spicy cajun mayo dipping sauce.
-Plus, these fries are so, so easy to make.
-In fact, just a handful of steps are all you have to follow to make 'em.
+This easy homemade version delivers all the bold, spicy flavors you love, and it even comes with a finger-lickin'-good spicy Cajun mayo dipping sauce.
+Plus, these fries are so easy to make.
+If you've tried my Garlic Fries recipe or Five Guys french fries, then you know all about how I elevate regular french fries in a simple, foolproof way.

 Ingredients